KalynaEnergy/minverter.org/_posts/2023-08-14-hardware-pwm.md

 ![scope image](/assets/spwm1.jpg)

 With this all turned on, we can see the output pin making step changes in output level.
-The frequencies aren't quite right, but it looks fine and we can fix that later.
+The frequency isn't quite right (sine wave period is ~300 ms, ie ~3.3 Hz, but the code asked for 10 Hz), but it looks like a sine modulated PWM and we can fix the frequency later.